10sr/pack-el/README.md

 License
 -------

-This software is unlicensed.
+This software is licensed under Apache License 2.0 .
 See `LICENSE` for details.